isomerpages/moe-meridianpri/_the-meridian-experience/Academic/Science Department.md

 #### Goals
 To provide our students with the:

-*   experiences which build on their interest in and stimulate their curiousity about the environment we live in
+*   <p align = "justify">experiences which build on their interest in and stimulate their curiousity about the environment we live in</p>

-*   scientific knowledge and concepts to help them understand the world around them
+*  <p align = "justify"> scientific knowledge and concepts to help them understand the world around them</p>

 *   opportunities and platforms to develop skills, habits of mind and attitudes for scientific inquiry